 HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 In 2016, I moved from Prenzlauer Berg to Lichtenberg.
 Before that, I’d always moved house by calling a taxi and transporting what little belongings I had in a short ride, without the help of friends.
 That time, I had to move all the stuff I’d shipped over from Canada, plus all the new things I purchased for my new apartment.
 While I was excited to have a new place of my own, moving house was more intensive.
 I enlisted the help of a mover, completed a slew of paperwork, and more.
 In January 2022, I moved again and after five years of living in that flat, I accumulated even more things.
 As my new flat was unfurnished, I also started collecting pieces of furniture in advance like a desk, bar stools, and a washing machine.
-My planned move was definitely way more complicated than my prior ones.
+My move that time was definitely way more complicated than my prior ones.

-While planning my Berlin moves, I came across plenty of articles telling you what you need to do when you move to Germany, but I didn’t come across any articles telling you how to move house when you’re actually already her.
+While planning my Berlin moves, I came across plenty of articles telling you what you need to do when you move to Germany, but I didn’t come across any articles telling you how to move house when you’re actually already here.
 As a foreigner, it’s important to know the differences between how things work in Germany vs. how things work at home, such as signing rental contracts, putting down a deposit, etc. So in order to make your next Berlin move easy and stress-free, I put together this comprehensive guide to moving house in Berlin.

 Note, this list assumes that you’ve already accomplished the impossible and found a new place to live in Berlin.

-Join Our Community
+Join Our Growing Community

 Stay Ahead of the Game: Get the latest news on immigration, job opportunities, and life in Germany delivered straight to your inbox.

-Expert Career Advice: Benefit from my 10 years of experience as a career coach.
-From CV workshops to personalized coaching, I’ve got you covered.
+Expert Career Advice: Benefit from my 10 years of experience as a career coach & hiring manager.

-Community Events & Networking: Join our events to connect with like-minded professionals, make new friends, and build your network in Berlin.
+Community Events & Networking: Join our events to connect with like-minded professionals & build your network in Berlin.

 Authentic Stories: Enjoy a personal touch from me with stories, rants, and reflections that make the newsletter informative and enjoyable.

-⭐ “Can I just say, even though I live in Munich and am not looking for a job – I LOVE your newsletter.
-Anyone who is a German expat should sign up for it – a lot of value, humanity, and humor in there.”
+⭐ Can I just say, even though I live in Munich and am not looking for a job – I LOVE your newsletter.
+Anyone who is a German expat should sign up for it – a lot of value, humanity, and humor in there. - Eleanor, Munich

-⭐ “Thank you, Cheryl!
-Always find your newsletters brilliantly written and full of useful tips and insights! 🙏”
+⭐ Thank you, Cheryl!
+Always find your newsletters brilliantly written and full of useful tips and insights! 🙏 - Liudmyla, Germany

-⭐ “Always short and sweet - if you want a sharp update on Berlin life, this newsletter will help you keep up with the latest topics.”
+⭐ Always short and sweet - if you want a sharp update on Berlin life, this newsletter will help you keep up with the latest topics. - Alexandra, Berlin

+More than 10,000 people in Germany are already in.
 Don’t miss out on the insights, support, and opportunities that The Berlin Life offers.
-Subscribe now to become part of a community here to help you thrive in Germany.
+Subscribe now.

 EVERYTHING YOU NEED TO KNOW ABOUT MOVING HOUSE IN BERLIN